-The chances of your baby getting this viral condition also known as “pink eye” is relatively high as it is quite contagious.
+The chances of your baby getting this viral condition, also known as “pink eye,” is relatively high as it is pretty contagious.

 Conjunctivitis in babies is a contagious eye infection.
-As it is a viral infection, doctors do not recommend medications to treat conjunctivitis.
+Doctors do not recommend medications to treat Conjunctivitis as it is a viral infection.

 Once infected, your child will become irritated and upset due to the uncomfortable and painful nature of the infection.

 Viral: Infection caused by a virus accompanied by other symptoms, such as a cold and cough.

 Bacterial is caused by bacteria and characterized by swollen eyelids and thick yellow discharge that causes the eyelids to stick together.

 Allergic: caused by exposure to an allergic substance such as dust, pollen, mites, and pets.